AdobeDocs/audience-manager.es-ES/help/using/features/audience-lab/audience-lab-advanced.md

    ![](assets/test-segment-holdout-selected.png)

-1. Go through the rest of the steps in the **[!UICONTROL Create Test Group]** workflow and select **[!UICONTROL Finalize Group]** when you&#39;re satisfied with your selection.
+1. Go through the rest of the steps in the **[!UICONTROL Create Test Group]** workflow and select **[!UICONTROL Finalize Group]** when you're satisfied with your selection.
 Ahora tiene un grupo de prueba con parte de la audiencia que se elimina de las pruebas.